DevNambi/blog-drafts/005 - spot pricing 2.md

 In my last blog post, I gave an introduction into Amazon Web Services' spot instances.
 There were some great deals to be found.

 Let's look at the competition.
 How cheaply can we run find computing resources using Google's [Compute Engine](https://cloud.google.com/compute/) and Microsoft's [Azure](http://azure.microsoft.com/en-us/)?

+First, let's compare the different instances types by both price and performance.
+For now, I'm going to assume that RAM speed is the same everywhere.
+It's only RAM capacity that matters.

+CPU speed, on the other hand, varies dramatically.

 **Azure**